 Is The Mount Washington Cog Railway Safe?

-When we boarded the train, we immediately noticed that the seats were pitched forward.
-We were curious as to why this happens.
+When we boarded the train, the first thing we noticed was that the seats were pitched forward.
+We were curious as to why this happened.

-- With an average grade of 25% and the steepest grade is 37.41% the seats are pitched forward to maintain a comfortable position for passengers.
+- With an average grade of 25% and the steepest grade of 37.41%, the seats are pitched forward to maintain a comfortable position for passengers.

 - The people in front will be 14 ft. higher than the passengers in the back.

 - When the train reaches the top, the seats are flipped over so the passengers are facing forward and not riding backwards down the mountain!

 - The engine is then geared down so that the car carrying the passengers can safely make it down the mountain.

 - The train travels up the mountain at 5 mph always keeping a safe distance from the train in front of them.

 Another fascinating tidbit of information was about the tracks themselves.